 In addition to originating loans for our own portfolio, we conduct mortgage banking activities in which we originate and sell servicing-released, whole loans in the secondary market.
 Our mortgage banking loan sale activities are primarily directed at originating single family mortgages that are priced and underwritten to conform to previously agreed-upon criteria before loan funding and are delivered to the investor shortly after funding.
 The level of future loan originations, loan sales, and loan repayments depends on overall credit availability, the interest rate environment, the strength of the general economy, local real estate markets and the housing industry, and conditions in the secondary loan sale market.
 The amount of gain or loss on the sale of loans is primarily driven by market conditions and changes in interest rates, as well as our pricing and asset liability management strategies.
-As of June 30, 2024 and December 31, 2023, we had mortgage loans held for sale of \$26.9 million and \$7.3 million, respectively, in residential mortgage loans we originated.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, we had mortgage Mortgage loans held for sale of \$26.9 \$12.3 million and \$7.3 million, respectively, in of residential mortgage loans we originated.
+As of September 30, 2024 and December 31, 2023, we had loans held for sale of \$0.5 million and \$0.0 million, respectively, consisting of one non-performing loan.

 Beginning in the first quarter of 2022, the Company entered into whole loan purchase agreements to acquire third party originated and serviced unsecured consumer loans to hold for investment.
-As of June 30, 2024, the Company has \$10.2 million in loans accounted for under the fair value option with an unpaid principal balance amount of \$10.5 million.
-As of December 31, 2023, the Company has \$13.7 million in loans accounted for under the fair value option with an unpaid principal balance amount of \$14.1 million.
+As of June 30, 2024 September 30, 2024, the Company has \$10.2 \$8.6 million in loans accounted for under the fair value option with an unpaid principal balance amount of \$10.5 \$8.9 million.
+As of December 31, 2023, the Company has had \$13.7 million in loans accounted for under the fair value option with an unpaid principal balance amount of \$14.1 million.
 See Note 12 - Fair Value in the Notes to Condensed Consolidated Financial Statements.

-As of June 30, 2024, the Company has \$3.1 million in PPP loans outstanding with \$0.1 million in remaining fees to be recognized.
-As of December 31, 2023, the Company has \$4.2 million in PPP loans outstanding with \$0.1 million in remaining fees to be recognized.
+As of June September 30, 2024, the Company has \$3.1 \$2.6 million in PPP loans outstanding with \$0.1 million \$50 thousand in remaining fees to be recognized.
+As of December 31, 2023, the Company has had \$4.2 million in PPP loans outstanding with \$0.1 million in remaining fees to be recognized.
 The remaining fees represent the net amount of the fees from the SBA for participation in the PPP less the loan origination costs on these loans.
 The current amortization of this income is being recognized over a five-year period from the time of origination, however, if a loan receives full forgiveness from the SBA or if the borrower repays the loan, the remaining income will be recognized upon payoff.